CACH LLC Is Suing Me in Illinois — What Do I Do?

 In March 2017, SquareTwo filed for Chapter 11 bankruptcy in the Southern District of New York.
 The bankruptcy involved an asset sale and a wind-down of the operating businesses.
 After bankruptcy, new CACH collection activity largely stopped, but pre-bankruptcy lawsuits continued through the courts, judgments became eligible for renewal, and portions of the portfolio were transferred to other entities through bankruptcy-court-approved sales.

-The 2017 bankruptcy is the single most important fact in any CACH lawsuit pending today.
+The 2017 bankruptcy is an important fact to check in any CACH lawsuit pending today.
 It is what makes CACH cases procedurally different from cases brought by ongoing debt buyers like LVNV Funding or Midland Credit Management.
-The bankruptcy created a documented break in operations, and any plaintiff suing in the CACH name must show — with admissible evidence — exactly how the right to collect traveled from the original creditor, through CACH and the SquareTwo bankruptcy estate, to whoever is named in the complaint today.
+The bankruptcy created a documented break in operations, and any plaintiff suing in the CACH name may need admissible evidence showing how the right to collect traveled from the original creditor, through CACH and the SquareTwo bankruptcy estate, to whoever is named in the complaint today.

-For an Illinois defendant, this matters even more than usual.
-Illinois already has Illinois Supreme Court Rule 280, one of the strongest debt-buyer pleading rules in the country, which requires chain-of-title disclosure on the face of the complaint.
-A CACH plaintiff has to satisfy Rule 280 against the headwind of the bankruptcy gap.
-Many cannot.
+For an Illinois defendant, this matters because Illinois Supreme Court Rule 280 requires debt-buyer chain-of-title disclosures on the face of the complaint.
+A CACH plaintiff has to address Rule 280 against the headwind of the bankruptcy gap, which can create pleading and proof issues to preserve.

 Why Did CACH LLC Sue Me in Illinois?

-If you were just served with an Illinois Circuit Court complaint naming CACH LLC, the lawsuit very likely originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
+If you were just served with an Illinois Circuit Court complaint naming CACH LLC, the lawsuit may have originated years ago — possibly even before SquareTwo’s 2017 bankruptcy.
 CACH bought portfolios of charged-off credit card accounts in bulk from major issuers, and Illinois was a high-volume state for its collection counsel.
 Some cases were filed in 2015 or 2016 and have only now reached service or active prosecution.
 Others may be renewals of older judgments.
-And in some cases, the actual claimant is a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.
+And in some cases, the actual claimant may be a successor entity that picked up the CACH portfolio out of bankruptcy and is now suing in the CACH name.

-What the plaintiff is hoping for is a default judgment.
-CFPB studies confirm that the majority of Illinois consumers sued in debt collection cases never file an Answer.
+What the plaintiff is hoping for is often a default judgment.
+CFPB studies confirm that many consumers sued in debt collection cases never file an Answer.
 They get scared, they do not understand what to do, or they assume the lawsuit will go away if they ignore it.
-When that happens, the Illinois court enters a default judgment automatically.
+When that happens, the Illinois court may enter a default judgment.

-An Illinois default judgment lets the plaintiff garnish up to 15% of your gross wages, levy your bank accounts, and pursue other collection remedies.
-The judgment stays on your credit report for years and can be renewed.
-Filing a real Answer flips the case from a near-automatic default into a real lawsuit governed by Rule 280 — and the bankruptcy gap means many CACH plaintiffs cannot satisfy Rule 280’s pleading requirements.
+An Illinois default judgment can let the plaintiff garnish wages, levy bank accounts, and pursue other collection remedies.
+Filing an Answer turns the case from a default path into a contested lawsuit governed by Illinois procedure — and the bankruptcy gap may create Rule 280 pleading and proof issues that are never tested if you default.

 How Long Do I Have to Respond in Illinois?